Ironwood Pharmaceuticals Inc. (IRWD) Stock Price and Analyst Predictions

 IRWD) stock’s latest price update

-Ironwood Pharmaceuticals Inc. (NASDAQ: IRWD)’s stock price has decreased by -1.38 compared to its previous closing price of 10.88.
-However, the company has seen a 2.00% increase in its stock price over the last five trading sessions.
+The stock of Ironwood Pharmaceuticals Inc. (NASDAQ: IRWD) has increased by 2.18 when compared to last closing price of 10.99.
+Despite this, the company has experienced a 4.66% gain in its stock price over the last five trading sessions.

 IRWD’s Market Performance

-Ironwood Pharmaceuticals Inc. (IRWD) has experienced a 2.00% rise in stock performance for the past week, with a 0.09% rise in the past month, and a -14.57% drop in the past quarter.
-The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 2.74% for IRWD.
-The simple moving average for the last 20 days is 1.51% for IRWD stock, with a simple moving average of -4.93% for the last 200 days.
+Ironwood Pharmaceuticals Inc. (IRWD) has seen a 4.66% rise in stock performance for the week, with a 7.26% gain in the past month and a -3.11% plunge in the past quarter.
+The volatility ratio for the week is 2.93%, and the volatility levels for the past 30 days are at 2.78% for IRWD.
+The simple moving average for the last 20 days is 5.51% for IRWD stock, with a simple moving average of -0.40% for the last 200 days.

 Analysts’ Opinion of IRWD